anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-kotlin-scavenger.md

 ---
 layout: page
 title: Kotlin Scavenger Hunt
-permalink: /classes/201-f25/kotlin-lab
+permalink: /classes/201-s26/kotlin-lab
 ---

 In this lab, you will explore the difference between Python and Kotlin.
 You will generate a reference sheet for yourself to use throughout the term as you write your own Kotlin programs.

-## Submission
+## Logistics

 As with all labs in this class, you can earn an additional engagement credit by completing the lab and submitting the required evidence on Moodle under today's in class section.
+You can submit labs up until the last day of classes, so don't feel rushed to complete them.

 ## Kotlin